UrbanBaumki/bezier_curves/README.md

 # Bezier Curves drawing/calculating app

 A simple web app for drawing interpolated bezier curves with matrix transforms.
-I haven't used any external librarys for this, so I had to implement matrix class myself.
+I haven't used any external libraries for this, so I had to implement matrix class myself.

 Curves editor is currently not functional, since it hasn't been updated yet.
 But the drawing works perfectly.